-Then head north half a mile on McKinstry Street and Soscol Avenue to see the Rail Arts District (RAD Napa), which is a free outdoor contemporary art installation that runs for two miles along the Vine Trail.
-Murals, sculptures, landscaping, and parks are transforming these semi-industrial areas and neighborhoods.
+Starting in downtown Napa, head north on Main Street to catch the Vine Trail at Vallejo Street.
+This is also the site of the Rail Arts District (RAD Napa) – a free outdoor contemporary art installation that runs for two miles along the Vine Trail.
+It’s visually transforming this formerly industrial neighborhood with murals, sculptures, and landscaping.

 From here, the Vine Trail parallels Highway 29 ten miles north to the charming town of Yountville.
 It’s an easy, flat ride and suitable for all cycling levels.
 Once in Yountville, there’s plenty to do.
 The Napa Valley Museum is an excellent showcase for regional art, science and history exhibitions, and educational programs.